GitauHarrison/notes/search/install_elasticsearch_localhost.md

 # RAM >= 8 GB
 # -----------------

-Decide how much heap space you want to allocated Elasticsearch For better performance, you can allocated higher based on available resources
+Decide how much heap space you want to allocate Elasticsearch For better performance, you can allocate higher based on available resources
 ```
 Ensure that the value of `-Xms` and `-Xmx` are equal.